samizdatco/skia-canvas/docs/api/imagedata.md

 ### Drawing to the Canvas

 According to the standard, the only way to draw ImageData to a canvas is through the [putImageData()][putImageData()] method, which copies either the entire ImageData or a rectangle within it to the canvas, pixel-for-pixel.
-Since this is *copying* rather than *drawing*, the operation ignores the current context state, including any transformations, filter, or global opacity options that have been set.
+Since this is *copying* rather than *drawing*, the operation ignores the current context state, including any transformations, filters, or global opacity options that have been set.

-Skia Canvas, however, allows you to ImageData and Image objects interchangably when dealing with the canvas.
+Skia Canvas, however, allows you to use ImageData and Image objects interchangably when dealing with the canvas.
 If you pass an ImageData to the [drawImage()][drawImage()] method, its contents will be drawn to the canvas while honoring the context settings that are ignored by `putImageData()`.
 You may also pass ImageData objects to the [createPattern()][createPattern()] method.

 ## Constructor